radical-lab/radical-lab.github.io/README.md

 twin towers was a 911 ddos, fight club,.. (terrorists would target mount rushmore, the statue of liberty,.; much easier than orchestrating planes, which is more like a moon landing; as easy as the geometry involved c̄ launching missiles at your own /10|20/ trillion dollar militarys' pentagonal headquarters; flossed formal methods are superior to whatever /dysfunctional|illogical/ languages they use (for tacamo, milstar, nuclear football,.; they don't just let just anyone win the elections, or mexico would be a "-thing" of the past); probably /cobol|java/ since it's popular amongst the evil business people who control the big bad corporations)
-china: cracking, dprk nukes, /sars|covid-19/,.. leaders are vulnerable to man in the middle attacks; by humans, aliens, aliens,.. #truman
+china: cracking, dprk nukes, /sars|covid-19/,.. leaders are vulnerable to man in the middle attacks; by humans, aliens, aliens,.. #truman … you transfer money to me in one country, and i will transfer money to you in another country; undetectable freetrading (on the slavemarket) to avoid disrupting the economies (unless it suits you; but you can be subtle about it, and bleed them out over t time)
+…
+truman puppeteering; every"-thing" you know is fake for social engineering; from humanity to inhumanity, from lucky to unlucky, from advantaged to disadvantaged,.. it's not like all the content on the internet/.. couldn't be artificial; time periods can be faked, including the future every"-thing" i have ever done in my whole life put together is predictable, sleightable,.. i have never done any"-thing" meaningful; there is no"-thing" i care about; c̄ impending death, no"-thing" matters; only ascension

 i just discovered interdimensional travel to alternate realities; based on an old theory from when i was young, and naive; as related to the jumper theory, but includes planetary alignment; the moon is significant, the sun is probably significant, but it can be done from earth; a lock can be placed to block it though; really easily; there is a chance it's already blocked; it's more than likely; this would require international cooperation; never going to happen; elon musks' satellite network could be repurposed to break the lock (but this is counterintuitive since it most likely reinforces it); or just move the moon; assuming its' speed is variable depending on its' relative distance to earth; it makes sense for it to cycle its' directional orientation; drifts away, drifts closer; like a life sign; where was i? is it the moon moving, or the earth, or both? i was phaseshifting in between the harmonic vibrational frequencies to rip a hole through spacetime to really stone humanity while i transcend this existence using their annihilation to slingshot me to catch the higher plane (of existence); they all deserve it anyway either that, or elon musk is locking it, and it was never locked, but it could be c̄out elon musk; this is based on the theory that locking it is either impractical (/unlikely|improbable/), or it is already being used #network_topological_quasiisometry